 Public Education Programs

 The main objective of the public education program is to bring the message of fire safety to every citizen.
-Although the major emphasis of the public education program of the Flossmoor Volunteer Fire Department is the school age children, presentations are made throughout the year to all types of social and fraternal organizations.
-Whenever requested, a member of the Fire Department will conduct a presentation on any number of fire safety topics.
+Although the major emphasis of the public education program of the Flossmoor Fire Department is the school age children, presentations are made throughout the year to all types of social and fraternal organizations.
+When requested, a member of the Fire Department can conduct a presentation on any number of fire safety topics.

 School Safety Program